prasann/table-talks/docs/vibe-collab/design_document.md

 ## 🏛️ Architecture Overview

-TableTalk has a clean 3-layer architecture with strategy pattern for query processing:
+TableTalk has a clean 3-layer architecture with unified agent approach:

 ```
 ┌─────────────────────────────────────────────────┐